Australian Information Commissioner and Privacy Commissioner – Angelene Falk

 Assistant Commissioner, Regulation and Strategy – Melanie Drayton

 Melanie Drayton leads the OAIC’s Regulation and Strategy branch, which provides advice and guidance to individuals, government and business.
 This includes examining legislation and other proposals that may have an impact on privacy, and auditing privacy practices in industry and government agencies.
+She became Acting Deputy Commissioner on 20 December 2021

 Ms Drayton was appointed Assistant Commissioner in 2016 after holding a range of positions within the OAIC, leading both reactive and proactive regulatory activities and strategic policy work.
 Her responsibilities have seen her work across the OAIC’s privacy, freedom of information and information management functions.
 She has supported the mission of the OAIC in preparing guidance, drafting legislative instruments, and promoting the requirements of the Privacy Act and FOI Act.

 Before joining the OAIC (the former Office of the Privacy Commissioner) in 2001, Ms Drayton worked for the NSW government and community sector.
 She holds a Bachelor of Laws and a Bachelor of Arts from the University of Technology, Sydney and a Graduate Certificate in Legal Practice.
-She was admitted as legal practitioner to the Supreme Court of NSW in 2001.
+She was admitted as a legal practitioner to the Supreme Court of NSW in 2001.